 DFS has been widely legalized thanks to an important distinction made between fantasy sports wagering and traditional sports betting.
 Fantasy sports was found to be a game of skill by the US courts while regular sports gambling has been designated a game of chance.

 Games of skill are not subject to anti-gambling laws like PASPA and therefore have been available to US players in almost all states for a number of years already.

-As we have noted, sports betting is not currently legal in Alabama.
-That said, when legal online sports betting does make its way here it will find a state with a vibrant sporting tradition and passionate fans.
+As we have noted, sports betting (including live betting and mobile betting) is not currently legal in Alabama, similar to its southern neighbor Florida.
+Alabama is also one of the remaining five states to not have an Alabama lottery.
+That said, when legal online gambling does make its way here it will find a state with a vibrant sporting tradition and passionate bettors.
 The following is just a taste of some of the sports betting that could be available to Alabama residents soon:

 The Alabama Crimson Tide program which represents the University of Alabama is one of the most iconic football teams in the history of the NCAA.
 With 17 National Championships and a Heisman winner as recently as 2015, The Crimson Tide have always cast a long shadow on college football.
-The team are a consistent provider of players to the NFL draft.
+The team is a consistent provider of players to the NFL draft and a lot of players from the state of Alabama are really successful in the NFL.
 The rivalry between the Crimson Tide and Auburn University is one the fiercest around.
-When the two meet it is known as the “Iron Bowl - expect a lot of money to be riding on that game when sports betting is legalized in Alabama.
+When the two meet it is known as the “Iron Bowl” – expect a lot of money to be riding on that game when sports betting is legalized in Alabama.